What’s the difference between Original Medicare and Medicare Advantage?

 - A deductible and no coinsurance for days 1 to 60 of each benefit period.

-Part B cost $170.10 monthly for most Americans in 2022.
+Part B costs $174.70 monthly for most Americans in 2024.
 Also, higher-income people may have to pay higher premiums.

-The Part B annual deductible was $233 in 2022, which is $30 more than in 2021 but much lower than most Medicare Advantage plans.
-Once you reach the deductible, Medicare pays 80% of costs and you pay the other 20%.
+The Part B annual deductible was $226 in 2023, which is $6 less than in 2022 but much lower than most Medicare Advantage plans.
+Once you reach the deductible, Medicare pays 80% of Medicare allowed amounts and you pay the other 20%.

 How much does Medicare Advantage costs?